 - Click in the window to place it in focus (recognizable by the green marker in the window title), and use the keyboard shortcut Ctrl + P (Windows) or ⌘ + P (macOS) or,

 - Switch to the Reports tab, click the Print icon and select the Retrieved Segments option.

 You will then see the standard option for selecting your printer.
 In this window, you can also select the print layout and choose to print out only certain pages.

 If you want to be able to edit aspects of the formatting, it is recommended that you first export the retrieved segments, open them for edit in a word processor, and then print them out.

 To export your retrieved segments, click the Export icon in the toolbar of the window.
 Alternatively, open the function from the ribbon menu: Reports > Export > Retrieved Segments.

 In the left window, specify which supplementary information should be exported in addition to the coded segments, including:

-Print other codes assigned to the segment - For each codedsegment, the export file writes which codes were assigned to it.
+Other codes assigned to the segments - For each coded segment, the export file writes which codes were assigned to it.
 Each overlap with another code is listed, including its weight.
 With the option Only activated codes, only the activated codes are taken into account.

 Document Variables (x selected) - Click on the button with the three points to select at which point variables should be exported.
 With each coded segment, the variable values of the corresponding documents are then additionally exported.
 When exporting as an Excel document or as a webpage in HTML format, each variable has its own column.